-Clinicians and other VUMC health care professionals, including those who maintain Drug Enforcement Agency (DEA) registration, must comply with all federal and state laws regarding the prescription, handling, and storage of controlled substances.
+Clinicians and other VUMC health care professionals, including those who maintain Drug Enforcement Agency (DEA) registration, comply with all federal and state laws regarding the prescription, handling, and storage of controlled substances.

 VUMC is committed to responding appropriately when anyone at VUMC violates law or policy.

-All VUMC Workforce Members must carry out their duties for VUMC as stated in these policies, and, as required by law, report violations of local, state, or federal laws, rules, or regulations to a supervisor, the Office of Compliance & Corporate Integrity, the Office of Legal Affairs, or the Integrity Line.
-If any Workforce Member violates a law or policy or does not report such violations, the individual may be subject to disciplinary action up to, and including, termination of employment.
-Such disciplinary conduct must abide by all substantive and procedural protections applicable to discipline in the Faculty Manual or in the Human Resources Staff Guidelines.
-Disciplinary action may also apply to a supervisor who knowingly directs or approves a person's improper actions, or is aware of those improper actions but does not act appropriately and within the supervisor's scope of authority to correct them, or who otherwise fails to exercise appropriate supervision.
+Everyone at VUMC carries out their duties according to this Code of Conduct, applicable VUMC policies, and as required by law.
+If you violate a law or policy or do not report such suspected violations, you may be subject to disciplinary action up to, and including, termination of employment or contract for services.
+Disciplinary conduct abides by all applicable protections in the Faculty Manual or in the Human Resources Staff Guidelines.
+Disciplinary action may also apply to a supervisor who knowingly directs or approves a person's improper actions, or is aware of those improper actions but does not act within their authority to correct them, or who otherwise fails to exercise appropriate supervision.

 Response to Investigation

-VUMC is committed to cooperating with government investigators, as required by law.
+VUMC is committed to full cooperation with government investigators, as required by law.

-To assist VUMC with its commitment to appropriate conduct, all VUMC community members are encouraged to report actual or potential violations of any law or policy or other concerns to a supervisor, the Office of Compliance & Corporate Integrity, or the Integrity Line.
-It is the duty of all Workforce Members to report all actual or suspected violations of law, this Code of Conduct, or VUMC policy, and all job-related situations that endanger the health and safety of any individual.
-All reports are treated as confidential and are shared with others only on a bona fide need-to-know basis.
-VUMC will take no adverse action toward, and prohibits retaliation against, persons making reports in good faith.
+To assist VUMC with its commitment to compliant and ethical conduct, everyone at VUMC is expected to report actual or potential violations of any law or policy or other concerns to a supervisor, their department head, OCCI, or anonymously to the VUMC Integrity Line.
+It is your duty to report all actual or suspected situations that endanger the health and safety of any individual.
+All reports to OCCI are treated as confidential and are shared with others only on a bona fide need-to-know basis.
+No one at VUMC may take adverse action toward, or permit retaliation against, persons reporting concerns in good faith.
 False accusations made with the intent of harming or retaliating against another person can subject the accuser to disciplinary action.

 Statement of Receipt and Acknowledgement